Innovation is a very hot topic these days - and consequently, needs to be highlighted in every effective CIO Resume.

 But that doesn't mean that there aren't any common threads that can contribute to the process of driving innovation in a wide range of contexts.

 And this article - "CIOs: Encourage innovation with offbeat rewards" hits on one of the keys that I believe can help drive innovation.

 Of course, that's not rewarding all failure.
 That would be suicidal.
 But there's a key idea here.

-As one of the leading CIO resume writers and CIO executive coaches globally, I'm lucky enough to spend my work life talking with some very sharp people - CIOs and other technical leaders who have great ideas, and who have built teams that constantly want to push the envelope.
+In my work with my CIO resume clients, I'm lucky enough to spend my work life talking with some very sharp people - CIOs and other technical leaders who have great ideas, and who have built teams that constantly want to push the envelope.

 So the issue isn't ideas - great, important ideas that can "move the needle" as one of my clients puts it.

 The disconnect comes when the fear of risk outweighs the reward of innovation.

 Now, bottom line is bottom line - and endless, expensive innovation that doesn't deliver results is unrealistic.

 But so is the view that - if there isn't ROI in the first quarter - or even the first year - the initiative was a failure.